miklevin/MikeLev.in/_posts/2025-03-02-giving-grok3-another-chance.md

 I've read your proposed solutions, and I get them.
 My main concern with things like a unified route for steps is the customization and readability again.
-It's just another version of templating, which I'm bound to both chaff against and not understand at quick glance.
+It's just another version of templating, which I'm bound to both chafe against and not understand at quick glance.
 I'd rather allow a bit of friction with multi-step verbosity than anything that compels "losing control" of the code.